-Upon completion of the student's designated program, they are encouraged to attend a graduation ceremony if scheduled.
+Upon completion of the student's designated program, they are encouraged to attend a graduation ceremony or other ceremony if scheduled.

 Highlights of the ceremony include motivational speeches and presentation of awards & pins.
 Participation in graduation ceremonies does not constitute graduation from the student's program.